-If you have been thinking about opening a savings account, but are not sure where to start, we have put together four points to get you started:
+If you have been thinking about opening a savings account, but you're not sure where to start, here are four points to consider:

 Set yourself a savings goal